 How to install WordPress on Bluehost

 Bluehost is a popular hosting platform that’s officially recommended by WordPress.
-As one of the largest hosting companies in the world, they offer some great packages starting from £2.22 a month.
+As one of the largest hosting companies in the world, they offer packages starting from £2.22 a month.

 Installing WordPress on Bluehost is a breeze, in-fact, the WordPress Hosting package will automatically install WordPress for you.
 The only thing to do is log in.

 On the higher tier hosting packages, Bluehost lets you install WordPress on multiple domain names.
 To start this process, log in to your Bluehost control panel and click the ‘My sites’ navigation button.

 On the ‘My Sites’ screen there, will be an ‘Add Site’ button, click it to start the installation walkthrough, then click the ‘Use WordPress’ button.

 Complete the ‘Site Name’ field by entering the name you’d like your website to use; we recommend your business or blog name.

 The ‘Site Tagline’ field should be a concise description of your business or blog.
 A little like “Quackingly great plugins”.

 Click the blue next button to continue the process.